 Copying a shared folder:

 Copying a shared folder from one Dropbox to another will have no effect on your membership in the folder.
 For example, if you copy a shared folder from your work Dropbox to your personal Dropbox, your work account will still be a member of the shared folder, and a non-shared copy of the folder will be in your personal Dropbox.

-OneDrive for Business and Google Drive offer almost unlimited online storage space.
+OneDrive for Business and Google Drive offer a 5TB online storage space.
 These services also offer the possibility to share and modify files, for example directly from the browser.